What Happened to the Wall of Berlin?

 The Fall of the Wall

-On November 9, 1989, after mounting political pressure and peaceful protests, the Berlin Wall finally fell.
-The reunification of Germany was imminent, and people from both sides celebrated the end of an era.
-However, the fall of the wall also posed a logistical challenge.
-What should happen to this symbol of division and oppression?
+After months of intensifying political opposition and peaceful demonstrations, almost out of the blue but inevitable, the Berlin Wall came tumbling down on November 9, 1989.
+The reunification of Germany was coming near, and folks from each facet have been celebrating the end of an period.
+However, the collapse of the wall also presented a logistical difficulty.
+What should be done with this symbol of apartheid and segregation?

 What Happened to the Wall?